wuvt/wuvt-site/README.md

 cd wuvt-site
 ```

-Create a blank file, wuvt/config.py, and override any of the defaults from
+Create a blank file, wuvt/config.py; you can override any of the default
-wuvt/defaults.py to to match your desired config.
-Now you can go ahead and
+configuration options here if you so desire.
+Next, you will need to create the
-create the database and fill it with some sample content; you only need to do
+database and fill it with some sample content:
-this once.

 ```
 python2 create.py